 Most papers require the completion of three assignments.
 These vary from case studies to MCQs.
 We no longer require an end of semester examination.
 All assessment takes place during the course of the semester.

 No. All courses are distance taught and are designed so that study can be carried out from your usual residence or place of work.
-The only time you will need to leave your normal area of work is to attend a one week annual Professional Visits Programme which is held in a different location around the world each year.
+The only time you will need to leave your normal area of work is to attend a 1–2 day Experiential Learning activity.

 No, payment is always calculated on a ‘per paper’ basis and in fact you can only enrol for one year at a time.
 To spread the cost over the course of your studies you can sign up for one paper at a time, therefore only having to pay for each paper as you take it.

 Do any of the Aviation, Occupational Medicine or Aeromedical Retrieval and Transport qualifications guarantee me a job?